-On This Week’s Episode of the President, the Porn Star and the First Lady…
+On This Week’s Episode of The President, the Porn Star, and the First Lady…

-When the world sees Melania Trump at the President’s first State of the Union – which yes, in theory, she’s planning to attend – we’ll have a better idea what she’s thinking thanks to the latest New York Times report from Katie Rodgers and Maggie Haberman.
+When the world sees Melania Trump at the president’s first State of the Union — which yes, in theory, she’s planning to attend — we’ll have a better idea of what she’s thinking thanks to the latest New York Times report from Katie Rogers and Maggie Haberman.

 “Mrs. Trump and the president have had a tumultuous relationship at times over the years, but few episodes have roiled the peace as much as the news surrounding Ms. Daniels,” the Times writes.
-“The reports of a payoff blindsided the first lady, who was furious with her husband, according to two people close to the couple.
+“The reports of a payoff blindsided the First Lady, who was furious with her husband, according to two people close to the couple.
 She has kept a low profile since.”

-Plus, per the Times, White House historians and think the first lady could be at her wits end.
+Plus, per the Times, White House historians think the First Lady could be at her wits end.

 “First ladies from Jackie Kennedy to Hillary Clinton to Laura Bush have stood by their husbands at the lowest points in their presidency,” Kate Andersen Brower, author of First Women: The Grace and Power of America’s Modern First Ladies, told the Times.
 “We’re seeing a different example with Melania of a woman who has maybe had too much.”